thisisobate/my/web/content/posts/setup_grafana.md

 **Set up process**
 **Dependencies**
 - Download and set up WSL on your windows machine
 - setup go locally using gvm- ensure you have the latest go binary installed

 **Download**
 - open up terminal
 - clone grafana into a directory-please know the environment you cloned into: linux? or windows

 **Run Grafana**
 - open up terminal and run `make run` to start the backend
 - open another terminal and run `make run-frontend` to start the frontend
 - visit `localhost:3000` on browser to login-username and password: admin

-**Run datasoources**
+**Adding datasources**
 - navigate to the `devenv` directory and kick-start data sources by running `/setup.sh` script
 - reload the site and find list of different data sources
 - Download and install Docker